Infestum/uniqodo-test/README.md

 - The code being checked by a client belongs to the client account
 - Has not exceeded its usage allowance

-Please note thatthis is notthe full list of rules.
+Please note that this is not the full list of rules.

 Please provide some codes for your classes here including methods necessary for validating a promotional code against the rules.
 You don’t have to show the complete code for the methods